Free Online Model Train Calculator (No Signup) – FreeWWW

 Free tools for model railroad enthusiasts.
-Convert scales, calculate speeds, plan grades, design helixes, and sketch track layouts for HO, N, O, G, Z and all popular scales.
+Convert scales, calculate speeds, plan grades, design helixes, and estimate power requirements for HO, N, O, G, Z and all popular scales.

 Convert between real-world measurements and model scale dimensions.